John Daly (golfer): Golf swing

 Daly has a flowing self-taught golf swing which was built for raw power and distance.
-Daly takes his golf club back much farther past parallel on his back swing by extreme coiling of his arms and shoulders which creates very fast club head speed on his down swing.
+Daly takes his golf club back much farther past parallel on his back swing by extreme coiling of his arms and shoulders which creates exceptional club head speed on his down swing.
 However, Daly's golf swing has contributed to his inconsistent performance during golf tournaments since almost perfect timing is required for proper execution of such a powerful golf swing.

 Incidents during golf tournaments

 Daly has had several incidents during golf tournaments which have contributed to his "Wild Thing" image including the following: